Windows 11 Bloatware Removal: Official Method in 25H2

 • Error messages when trying to launch removed applications

-These UI inconsistencies suggest the feature is still in development and needs refinement before general release.
+These UI inconsistencies suggest the feature still needs refinement from Microsoft in future updates.

 Windows Edition Restrictions

 The biggest limitation is the Windows edition requirement.
-Since Group Policy Editor is only available in Pro, Education, and Enterprise editions, Windows 11 Home users cannot access this feature.
+Since Group Policy Editor is only available in Pro, Education, and Enterprise editions, Windows 11 Home users cannot access this feature natively.

-• Policy Plus – A third-party tool that might add support for this policy on Home editions
+• Policy Plus – A third-party tool that can apply this policy on Home editions

 • Registry editing – Direct manipulation of the registry keys (advanced users only)